My son’s social scene centred around gaming online until he was cyberbullied

 As a mother I try to be fair, creating boundaries, providing balance and above all protecting my children as much as I can from the influences of our modern technological world.
 I must admit, with a 12-year-old boy and 15-year-old girl I look back on their younger years, and it seemed so much simpler.
 No phones, limited device time, boundaries around screen time, no exposure to social media – it was much easier to control.
 But fast forward to the present and I am battling with it all.
-Then add Covid and Home-Based-Learning (HBL) to the equation and all of a sudden parenting has turned up a notch or two.
-I think we can all admit that some of our discipline and boundaries became a tiny bit laxer during lockdown – “Sure have more TV”, “Ok just this once you can have more iPad time”, “Who are you talking to?
+I think we can all admit that some of our discipline and boundaries became a tiny bit laxer during those homeschooling years during the pandemic – “Sure have more TV”, “Ok just this once you can have more iPad time”, “Who are you talking to?
 Ah ok catching up with your friends, don’t be too long”.

 And this is where it began to go pear-shaped.

 In hindsight, I knew he’d love ‘gaming’ if given the chance

 My son has always been super active.
 Always into team sports and would beg to go out and shoot some hoops or kick the footy after school.
 He wasn’t much into ‘gaming’ and would only play on the PlayStation and Nintendo when he was around at friends’ houses.
 Even when there was a craze around Minecraft he was barely interested.
 I knew however that he has an addictive and obsessive personality.
 He’s gone deep into yoyo tricks, cup stacking and Rubik’s cubing for months at a time – researching, learning, practicing and mastering.
 In hindsight, I knew he would love ‘gaming’ if given the chance.